Breached password detection is a critical component of secure applications. Read the white paper

 The Roles tab will only be available on the Add Application form.
 To manage roles after the Application has been created you will use the Manage Roles action.

-Table columns
+Table Columns

 The name of the role.
 This value should be short and descriptive.
 Roles can only be created and deleted, only the role description may be modified.

-Default Optional
+Default

 One or more roles may be marked as default.
 A default role will be automatically added to new user registrations when no roles are explicitly provided on the API request.

-Super Role Optional
+Super Role

-Description Optional
+Description

 An optional description to better describe the intended use of this role.

 To manage Application Roles after you have added an Application, click the Manage Roles button on the index page.
-To edit an application click the edit icon.
+To edit an Application click the edit icon.
 The following sections will walk you through each panel for the edit action.

 Applications